Boris-a11y/recipes_app/README.md

-A CRUD App for recipes managment with cookie based auth
+A CRUD App for recipes managment with cookie based Authentication

 # Tech Stack
 ## Backend: